manage a development team

 3. Great Managers Try to Be Clear

 Being clever is great fun.
-As a writer, I love nothing more than to wax poetic and show off my skills.
-Trust me, I‘m clever as hell.
+As a writer, I love nothing more than waxing poetry and showing off my skills.
+Trust me, I‘m smart as hell.
 But that‘s not useful for management.

 Use simple, direct language to speak your mind.
 I‘m not saying to be rude — don‘t be that guy who always finds a way to be “brutally honest” — but rather to focus on the listener‘s perspective while speaking.

-The skill of clarity starts out by acting in a way that feels a little weird.
-It can come off as robotic when you‘re still learning how to do it.
-The idea is to say everything, including the stuff that you think is implied.
+The skill of clarity starts by acting in a way that feels a little weird.
+It can appear robotic when you‘re still learning how to do it.
+The idea is to say everything, including what you think is implied.

-Once upon a time, I spent the time between midnight and 4 am every day practicing the drums.
-I‘d literally bash the drum set as hard and fast as I could for hours at my soundproof rehearsal space.
+Once upon a time, I practiced the drums between midnight and 4 am every day.
+I‘d bash the drum set as hard and fast as possible for hours at my soundproof rehearsal space.
 In this situation, “first thing” would be 2 pm the next day when my bleary-eyed self finally got out of bed.

 Besides, what about time zones?
 It‘s easy to see how a seemingly “simple” request can be remarkably unclear.